jackdomleo7/jackdomleo.dev/content/blog/2020/how-i-optimised-my-online-presence-to-get-opportunities.md

 I began creating my own [CodePen](https://codepen.io/jackdomleo7)s (I already had an account with some pens I was trialling) and seeing what little projects I could create.
 CodePen picked a few of my projects to be featured on the homepage and I started to be noticed.

 Likewise, I was consistently tweeting about topics that mean a lot to me - front-end development, UI/UX, accessibility, self-development, motivation and inspiration - and starting creating my niche.
 Although I was only receiving approximately 2-3 likes per tweet, I was being noticed and anyone visiting my profile could see exactly what I was about and had some examples of what they would expect from my tweets.

+## What do I mean by opportunities?

+When I say 'opportunities', I'm not specifically talking about job opportunities, although they are a valid candidate.
+Here is a list of some of the opportunities a great online presence can bring you (I have been offered most of them):
+- New/better job
+- New friends & connections
+- Exposure to new tech
+- Offers to do a talk either at an event or on a podcast
+- Offers to affiliate promote (Gumroad, Amazon, etc)
+- Paid tweets (yes, people will pay you to tweet)
+- Free stuff (books, t-shirts, mugs, etc)
+- Recognition
+- Large following
+  - Which can be beneficial if you are ever selling anything like a book or a course
+- Freelance jobs
+- Paid articles (some companies may pay you to write for them)
+- And many more!

 ## What did I do and what am I doing?